alsuarezvu/gofish-lisp/README.md

 # Go Fish in LISP
 The game of go fish implemented in Lisp.
+A presentation about this program can be seen here: https://vimeo.com/687547340

 # The Rules
 Go Fish is a classic card game with the goal of getting as many complete sets of cards of the same value as possible (e.g. (3 HEARTS) (3 SPADES) (3 DIAMOND) (3 CLUBS)).
 The number of players for this game can range anywhere from 2-5.
 Typically, the game maxes out at 5.